-In J.R.R Tolkein’s “The Hobbit”, trudging under the dark canopy of the mighty Mirkwood forest, the Hobbit Bilbo and his Dwarven companions are sullen and angry and nearing despair.
+In J.R.R Tolkein’s “The Hobbit”, trudging under the dark canopy of a mighty forest, the Hobbit Bilbo and his Dwarven companions are sullen and angry and nearing despair.

-Seemingly abandoned by the wizard who’d promised to lead them, they are trapped in a dark, foreboding, seemingly endless forest that does not allow light to enter or air to move.
-It is oppressive and they feel increasingly trapped.
+Seemingly abandoned by the wizard who’d promised to lead them, they are trapped in a dark, seemingly endless forest that does not allow light to enter or air to move.

 Finally, they send Bilbo, the lightest and most nimble of the traveling party, to climb through the canopy and see if he can get a bearing.

 Bilbo pokes through and for a few moments is allowed to soak in the sun and enjoy the breeze.
 Butterflies flit around the treetops and all of the weight he had felt moments before is lifted.

 It’s a lesson in the importance of perspective, one that is driven home throughout popular culture.
 Perspective can be everything.

 It’s the difference between walking through a forest and walking above it.
 That’s the experience offered by the Treetop Skywalk at Anakeesta.